kingsoftcloud/terraform-provider-ksyun/website/docs/d/kcrs_webhook_triggers.html.markdown

 * `instance_id` - (Required) Kcrs Instance Id.
 * `namespace` - (Required) Kcrs Instance Namespace.
 * `output_file` - (Optional) File name where to save data source results (after running `terraform plan`).
-* `trigger_ids` - (Optional) A list of Webhook Trigger IDs, all the Webhook Trigger belong to this namespace of instance will be retrieved if the ID is `""`.
+* `trigger_id` - (Optional) Webhook Trigger ID, all the Webhook Trigger belong to this namespace of instance will be retrieved if the ID is `""`.

 ## Attributes Reference